Finding Dialectical Behavior Therapy (DBT) Options

 How can I find a DBT therapist near me?

 Many therapists are trained in DBT.
-If you're looking for official DBT therapists, classes, or groups, look for a therapist that has graduated courses in teaching DBT and isn't only offering it as a side service to CBT or another treatment.
+If you're looking for official DBT therapists, classes, or groups, look for a therapist who has graduated with courses in teaching DBT and isn't only offering it as a side service to CBT or another treatment.
 To get the full benefit from DBT, you may want to search for a specialist or a dialectal behavioral therapist.
 You may be able to find a therapist by asking your primary care physician for a referral.
 If you have a personal therapist already and would like to participate in a DBT group, ask them where you might be able to find one in your city that could be a good fit for you.
 You may also ask them to refer you to an online directory that lists local DBT groups.

 Many therapists accept insurance, but if you do not have insurance or can't find a provider that offers coverage for this treatment, group DBT sessions may be more affordable than individual therapy.
 There are more slots offered for the session time, allowing therapists to cut down on the session costs or distribute the cost of their services between multiple clients in one therapy session.

-DBT therapy through the Linehan Board of Certification
+DBT through the Linehan Board of Certification

 The Linehan Board of Certification is one of several organizations that provides a public online tool to help potential clients identify providers trained in and offering DBT therapy supported by evidence-based research.
 Those listed with the Linehan Board of Certification are vetted and proven to have the requisite skills and knowledge to deliver DBT and adhere to the therapy model Dr. Linehan and her colleagues created.

-Alternative DBT therapy options
+Alternative DBT therapy options: Online mental health tools

 An online mental health tool like BetterHelp can provide a flexible and convenient way to receive DBT.
 Although you may be responsible for downloading or purchasing the DBT workbook, your online DBT therapist can provide free worksheets and offer the same structure and lessons as an in-person therapist.
 Many therapists working on online platforms practice DBT and other forms of cognitive-behavioral therapy.